 Pros

-- Lactic acid exfoliates + humectant hydrates simultaneously
+- Lactic acid exfoliates and also acts as a humectant

 Cons